Single-Minute Exchange of Dies (SMED)

 SMED in Action

-Car manufacturers use SMED to reduce changeover time between different models on a production line.
-Standardized tools and modular components mean what used to take hours can now take minutes.
+Car manufacturers use SMED to reduce changeover time between models on a production line.
+Standardized tools and modular components means what used to take hours can now take minutes.
+By using multiple operators to perform simultaneous tasks — like a NASCAR pit crew or NASCAR pit crews — teams can coordinate tasks efficiently and minimize downtime during changeovers.

-In food production, SMED enables rapid transition from one product line to another by pre-organising internal and external components, for example when switching from one snack flavour to another.
-In this way, waste and downtime are minimised and consumer demand for variety is met.
+In food manufacturing SMED enables quick change from one product line to another by pre-organising internal and external components, for example from one snack flavour to another.
+Preparing internal components in advance simplifies the whole process, minimises waste and downtime and meets consumer demand for variety.

-Electronics manufacturers use SMED to switch between different circuit board designs.
-By pre-organizing tools and materials and identifying internal and external components that can be prepared while the machine is running they can adapt to changes in production schedules more quickly.
+Electronics manufacturers use SMED to change between different circuit board designs.
+By pre-organising tools and materials and identifying internal and external components that can be prepared while the machine is running they can adapt to changes in production schedules more quickly.
+Functional clamps allow for faster tool changes and less setup time, more efficiency.

 Challenges